jank-lang/jank-lang.org/resources/src/blog/2025-10-03-community.md

   ret ptr %1
 }
 ```

+The `#cpp` prefix for strings operates not only as an optimization, but also as
+an explicit type hint, which can allow you to easily select the correct C++
+overload you want.
+The jank compiler will know that `#cpp "USER"` has the type
+`char const[5]` (the last byte is a null terminator) and it will act accordingly.

 We'll be adding `#cpp` support for numbers as well, so we can avoid conversions
 and just put the literals right into the IR when possible.
 Ideally, going